-Cash out refinance rates are no different than traditional refinance rates when offered by a common lender, but different factors can affect what rate you are offered for a refinance.
-The difference between the two lies in the fact that you will be tapping into your home’s equity to take out a larger loan in order to get cash, typically for a major expense.
+Cash-out refinance rates are no different than traditional refinance rates when offered by a common lender, but different factors can affect what rate you are offered for a refinance.
+The difference between the two lies in the fact that you will be tapping into your home’s equity to take out a larger loan to get cash, typically for a major expense.

 Here are some key comparison points:

-Cash Out Refinance allow you to borrow against 80% of your home’s value whereas HELOCs allow you to borrow up to 85% of your home’s value.
+Cash-Out Refinance allows you to borrow against 80% of your home’s value whereas HELOCs allow you to borrow up to 85% of your home’s value.

 Amount you could get at closing

 With a Cash Out Refi, you get a lump sum at closing (usually up to 45 days).
 With a HELOC, you get access to a line of credit that you can take out at your discretion (usually under 30 days).

 Cash-out refinances have closing costs that range from 2-5% depending on the lender.
 HELOCs, on the other hand, have little to no closing costs.